Trakhtenbrot's theorem: Alternative proof

 s-1 and t+1 are first-order definable abbreviations for the predecessor and successor according to the ordering <.
 The sentence θ0 assures that the tape content in position s changes from 0 to 1, the state changes from q to q', the rest of the tape remains the same and that the head moves to s-1 (i. e. one position to the left), assuming s is not the first position in the tape.
 If it is, then all is handled by θ1: everything is the same, except the head does not move to the left but stays put.

 If φM has a finite model, then such a model that represents a computation of M (that starts with the empty tape (i.e. tape containing all zeros) and ends in a halting state).
 If M halts on the empty input, then the set of all configurations of the halting computations of M (coded with <, Ti's and Hq's) is a model of φM, which is finite, since the set of all configurations of halting computations is finite.
-It follows that M halts on the empty input iff φM has a finite model.
+It follows that M halts on the empty input if and only if φM has a finite model.
 Since halting on the empty input is undecidable, so is the question of whether φM has a finite model $\mathcal{A}$ (equivalently, whether φM is finitely satisfiable) is also undecidable (recursively enumerable, but not recursive).
 This concludes the proof.